• About Us

 MBCT Instructor Training Part 1 5 Units/ 35hrs

-ACT Intermediate Part 2 4 Units/ 28hrs
+Four Day Skills Intensive Part 2 of 2 4 Units/ 28hrs

 ACT 8 month Supervision Programme 4 Units/ 16hrs